UU-tracktech/tracktech/Interface/README.md

 # Interface

 This component contains the web interface for the project.
-The interface is created with typescript react and uses the Ant Design UI package for most of its ui components.
+The interface is created with Typescript React and uses the Ant Design UI package for most of its UI components.

 ## Architecture